 Banks Group has had more luck in its plans for another North East coal mine.

-Operations were due to begin at the Bradley open-cast mine in Pont Valley this week despite community opposition.
+Operations began at the Bradley open-cast mine in Pont Valley, near Consett, in July 2018 despite community opposition.

 Whitehaven, West Cumbria

-West Cumbria Mining is hoping to open a mine in Whiteheaven – but, unlike others on this list, it would not be a surface mine.
+West Cumbria Mining won planning permission from Cumbria County Council on 19 March to open a mine in Whitehaven – but, unlike others on this list, this will be a deep mine.

-It wants to use the £165m Woodhouse Colliery site to extract one billion tonnes of coking coal from under the Irish Sea.
+It wants to use the £165m Woodhouse Colliery site to extract one billion tonnes of coking coal – about 2.5 million tonnes annually – from under the Irish Sea.

-A 60-acre solar farm that would provide 40% of the mine’s power needs is also proposed nearby.
+A 60-acre solar farm that will provide 40% of the mine’s power needs will be built nearby.

 Coal mining in the UK: View from industry and environmentalists